fachwerk-dev/create-fachwerk/slides/slides.md

 ## Background images

-To add a background image, use style metadata:
+To add a background image, use `style:` metadata.
+Note that you need to use the quotes `""` around the styles.

 `style: "background-image: url(image.jpg); background-size: cover;"`